Here’s what you need to know about nursing home neglect. Learn how to spot signs of neglect, and what you can do to protect your loved one.

 An Alternative to Lawsuits: The Ombudsman

-When it appears that they’ve been mistreated, then it’s completely understandable that the first impulse we would have is to file a lawsuit.
+When it appears that they’ve been mistreated, it’s completely understandable that the first impulse we would have is to file a lawsuit.
 While that may be necessary, there are other options you can try before taking that step.

 In the context of nursing home abuse and neglect, there’s an ADR resource that you should carefully examine and consider using: a long-term care ombudsman.
 Every state has local ombudsman programs in place for addressing allegations of nursing home abuse and neglect.

-An ombudsman is a government employee (usually of the county) who acts as a neutral third party between residents, their families and a long-term care facility.
+An ombudsman is a government employee (usually of the county) who acts as a neutral third party between residents, their families, and a long-term care facility.
 The ombudsman will conduct their own investigation of abuse and neglect allegations.

 If the allegations are substantiated, the ombudsman will work with local law enforcement and/or Adult Protective Services to fix the problem and hold the nursing home accountable.
 Even in cases that do not rise to the level of criminal charges, the ombudsman can mediate disputes between a residents’ family and the facility in order to achieve the best outcome for a resident.